NethermindEth/nethermind/src/Nethermind/Nethermind.WriteTheDocs/configuration.rst

 Configuration
 *************

 Use '/' as the path separator so the configs can be shared between all platforms supported (Linux, Windows, MacOS).
+'--config', '--baseDbPath', and '--log' options are available from the command line to select config file, base DB directory prefix and log level respectively.

 DbConfig
 ^^^^^^^^